shonjoy91/rsp-sw-toolkit-gw/README.md

 ```

 ###### --- MQTT
-Open a terminal window and subscribe to the gateway events topic in order to monitor
+Open a terminal window and subscribe to the events topic in order to monitor the
-tag events as produced by the gateway.
+tag events produced by the RSP Controller.

 ```bash
 #-- monitor the upstream events topic